olle/tolerant-mapper/README.md

     }

-> It is of course important not to change the semantics of the internal format, but as you see we're fully open to adapt to the change.
+> It's of course important not to change the semantics of the internal representation, but as you see we're fully open to adapt to the external format change, without modifying our internal type.

 _Wow.
 Great!_